HAIR TRANSPLANT OR HAIR LOSS TREATMENT

 - Certain hairstyles and treatments: Excessive hairstyling or hairstyles that pull your hair tight, such as pigtails or cornrows, can cause a type of hair loss called traction alopecia.
 Hot oil hair treatments and permanents can cause inflammation of hair follicles that leads to hair loss.
 If scarring occurs, hair loss could be permanent.

-WHAT ARE THE RISK FACTORS ASSOCIATED WITH HAIR LOSS?
+WHAT ARE THE FACTORS ASSOCIATED WITH HAIR LOSS?

 A number of factors can increase your risk of hair loss, including: